All Episodes

 There's your money and there's my money.

-We're gonna have that option in there.
+We're going to have that option in there.

-This is because what she said is so typical.
+This is, because what she said is so typical.

 Be patient, folks.